 The artists of his era described him as rough and uncouth, and that his domestic habits were incredibly squalid, and deprived posterity of any pupils despite his wealth and success.
 Today, Michelangelo is still described as one of the greatest artists of all time, with an output in every field of interest that was prodigious; given the sheer volume of surviving works surpassing his contemporaries like Leonard da Vinci.

-On this tour you will take an intense exploration into Michelangelo's life and the Renaissance culture, economics, politics and players who allowed this genius to flourish.
-Through a series of unfinished works called “The Prisioners” you can see the artists actual chisel marks, and discover how his figures were “released” from the stone in a rivival of Greek and Roman art.
-We vist the artists home where his personal affects can still be viewed and gain a deeper understanding to his his life, art and legacy.
+On this tour, you will take an intense exploration into Michelangelo's life and the Renaissance culture, economics, politics, and players who allowed this genius to flourish.
+Through a series of unfinished works called “The Prisoners,” you can see the artist's actual chisel marks, and discover how his figures were “released” from the stone in a revival of Greek and Roman art.
+We visit the artist's home where his personal effects can still be viewed and gain a deeper understanding of his life, art, and legacy.

-From heated creative conflits with Popes, to the homoerotic nature of his private poetry, we discover the controversy and compassion of a dynamic artist whose work still holds secrets and captivates the world.
+From heated creative conflicts with Popes to the homoerotic nature of his private poetry, we discover the controversy and compassion of a dynamic artist whose work still holds secrets and captivates the world.

 private tour starting at €384 total, not per person

 3.5 hour private walking tour • reservations required

 walk in the footssteps of one of the greatest artists of all times